uroshima/study-guide-notes/javascript.md

  What is one problem with programming languages that a fully single-threaded?
  They can execute only one thread (the smallest sequence of programmed instructions that can be managed by the language) at a time

+ Is Javascript a single-threaded language?
+Explain (Hint: This may not be a yes or no question) Javscript is single-threaded.
+Each browser window has only one Javascript thread running inside them.
+What makes the asynchronous events possible is the browser’s Event Loop and the associated Event Queue.